bjb40/rel_belong/notes/updated_projection.md

 #Introduction

 Our study provides demographic projections of future proportions of religious belonging in the United States.
 Unlike a forecast--which is intended to predict a future state of the world--projections are not necessarily related to a real population.
-Rather, they are well-suited to addressing counterfactuals, and playing out the implications of population processes [@preston_demography:_2001, p.
+Instead, they explore population change based upon certain assumptions of vital rates.
+Projections are well-suited to addressing counterfactuals and to playing out the implications of population processes [@preston_demography:_2001, p.
 118].
-We use the the cohort component method of demographic projection.
-The fundamental process for this method is to begin with an age-specific population distribution; age the population across some discrete interval using age-specific mortality rates; and add new population members (through birth) using age-specific fertility rates [@preston_demography:_2001, p.
-120].
+In this study, we estimate rates of fertility and mortality by religious tradition.
+We also estimate rates of apostasy and conversion.
+Using these rates together, we use Bayesian methods to estimate probabilistic population projections for religious traditions through 2070--assuming that the estimated rates remain constant over this time interval.
+While this assumption is not likely to hold true, it is a useful way of assessing current empirical facts.
+For example, this is the assumption used by the National Vital Statistics System to calculate and report life expectancy.
+While we anticipate further work will loosen this assumption, this study is the first to our knowledge which (1) directly estimates age-specific fertility rates by religious tradition, (2) estimates rates of conversion, apostasy, and fertility from panel data (showing individual changes), and (3) uses Bayesian probabilistic population projections.

-Because of data limitations, demographic studies of religious belonging in the past have been unable to analyze differential mortality rates or fertility rates by religious denomination together [@hout_demographic_2001].
-Among when studies do include these differential rates, they rely on pooled cross-sectional data from censuses and other sources [@hackett_future_2015].
-In this case, we use the GSS panel to estimate age-specific mortality, religious switching rates, and fertility rates; all of which we allow to vary by self-identified religious affiliation.
+Because of data limitations, past studies of religious belonging have been unable to analyze differential mortality rates or fertility rates by religious denomination [@hout_demographic_2001].
+When studies do include these differential rates, they rely on pooled cross-sectional data from censuses and other sources [@hackett_future_2015].
+In this case, we use General Social Survey rotating panels (implemented in 2006) to estimate age-specific mortality, religious switching rates, and fertility rates; all of which we allow to vary by self-identified religious affiliation.
 In addition, the panel data allows us to estimate observed *within-person* change over repeated two-year observations instead of relying on assumptions about observed changes in population proportions.
 Finally, by employing Bayesian methods, we are able to identify uncertainty around the projections, which are otherwise generated deterministically with a single point estimate [@lynch_new_2005].

-In this context, we are able to answer a number of questions.
+In this context, we are able to address a number of open questions.
 Assuming the observed demographic rates between 2008 and 2014 hold constant, what is the stable distribution of religious affiliation?
 How long would it take for affiliation to stabilize(if ever) if observed demographic rates were to continue unchanged?
-And, finally, we can address a number of questions regarding differences by religious affiliation, such as, are there different life-expectancies among different religious affiliations, and are there different age-specific rates of mortality and/or fertility among different self-identified religious affiliation
+And, finally, we can address a number of questions regarding differences by religious affiliation, such as, are there different life-expectancies among different religious affiliations, and are there different age-specific rates of mortality and/or fertility among different self-identified religious affiliation.

 #Data

-As outlined more fully below, our strategy relies on basic--and fairly obvioius observation that populations in the future depend on current populaiton values, and vital rates.
+As outlined more fully below, our strategy relies on the basic demographic balancing equation: the fact that populations in the future depend on current population values together with vital rates.
 While the concept is simple, estimating the rates underlying these changes is more complicated.
 For the past several decades, however, demographers have linked the estimation of statistical models that produce probabilities (like the logit and the probit) to the hazard rates used in demographic calculation.
-Moreover, for the past ten years, Bayesian methods, and bootstrapping have provided the ability to better capture uncertainty around demographic rates and estimates.
-These advances have made possible more sophisticated estimates, including probabilistic projections adopted by the UN this decade ```citation```.
-To estimate transition probabilities, mortality, and fertility rates, we estimate two types of models: one for simultaneous estimation of transition across religitons and mortality, and one for fertility by religious affiliation.
+Moreover, for the past ten years, Bayesian methods have provided the ability to better capture uncertainty around demographic rates and estimates.
+These advances have made possible more sophisticated estimates, including probabilistic projections recently adopted by the United Nations  ```citation```.
+To estimate transition probabilities, mortality, and fertility rates, we estimate two types of models: one for simultaneous estimation of transition across religions and mortality, and one for fertility by religious affiliation.

-For both models, we use three GSS panels from the recently intorduced rotating paneldesign 2006-2014.
+For both models, we use discrete time event history models estimated from from three GSS panels from the recently introduced rotating panel design (2006-2014).
+These event history models ```cite scott and van hook```.

 ##Transition and Mortality Model

-As described more fully below, the key Dependant variable is a vector *transition probabilities*, (*i.e.* the probability of moving from catholic to evangelical or from other to none).
-This requires (1) identification of an individual's *current state*, a dummy variable series including evangelical, mainline, other, catholic, and none, and (2) *next state*, which a dummy variable series with the same religious traditions, but also adds a dummy indicator for attrition by mortality.
+As described more fully below, the key Dependant variable is a dummy variable series, *next state* identifying a respondent's future religious status and mortality: indicating whether he or she is evangelical, mainline, other, catholic, none, or dead.
+The GSS panel keeps detailed information on attrition, include reasons for attrition (such as death), making estimation of these probabilities possible.
+The key control to produce the transition probabilities is the respondent's *current state*, a dummy variable series including evangelical, mainline, other, catholic, and none.
 Other covariates are measured at the same wave as *current state*, and include $age$ (years) *female* (dummy), *white* (dummy), and *married* (dummy).
+Because the GSS interviews span two years, these esitmates provide two-year rates.

 ##Data for Fertility Model

-##Data Structure for Fertility

-The panel GSS has sufficient information to create age-specific fertility rates (or at least get some relevant differences), or loosen the assumption of simple transfer.
-There are a number of child variables, including the following (names are GSS conventions from codebook):

-* childs: "How many children have you ever had?
-Please count all that were born alive at any time (including any you had from a previous marriage)." (top coded by GSS at 8).

-The simplest strategy is to use the "childs" variable to get age-specific fertility.
-Limit the panel to women, and take the difference between childs at wave $t$ and $t+1$.
-The number should always be positive and increasing, and should count fertility rate across two years.
-This seems to work OK, *but* there are seriously confusing tabulations.
-Absent multiple births, 2 should be the maximum and 0 should be the minimum, but the tabulation for the 2006, 2008, and 2010 female panels for this difference is as follows:
+Following well-accepted demographic models and methods employed in prior projections, we limit the fertility models to women, and presume all children follow the religion of their mother until adulthood at age 18 [@hout_demographic_2001].
+Accordingly, the data is limited to women in the GSS between the ages of 18 and 46.
+The key Dependant variable is whether the respondent experienced a birth between waves.
+While such births are not directly reported in the data, the GSS asks in each wave "[h]ow many children have you ever had," and directs the respondent to "count all that were born alive at any time" ```codebook citation```.
+To determine whether a woman experienced a birth between waves, we take the within-person difference of responses on these variables.
+A little over 1% of the sample report decreases in the number of children (-1 or -2), we exclude these women from the analysis.

+Because the two-year period can include multiple births (approximatley 2% of the sample includes multiple births), we treat the individuals as observed twice (once each year) and distribute single births evenly across the beginning and end of the period.
+Key dependant variables inlcude a dummy variable series for number of children, including *zero*, *one*, and *two or more*, dummy variables spanning four years each for *age*, a dummy variable series for *religious tradition* consistent with the scheme outlined above, race (*white*), *married or cohabiting*, and *education* (years).
+As described by Van Hook and Altman [-@van_hook_using_2013], a multiple decrement process can be constructed based on expected probabilities from a discrete time hazard including the age dummy and birth number (partity).

 #Method

+We use the the cohort component method of demographic projection.
+The fundamental process for this method is to begin with an age-specific population distribution; age the population across some discrete interval using age-specific mortality and transition rates; and add new population members (through birth) using age-specific fertility rates [@preston_demography:_2001, p.
+120].

 For our projection, we use a modified version of the demographic balancing equation [@hout_demographic_2001], as follows: